How to configure the NCSC password list in AD

 Weak and re-used passwords introduce tremendous risk in your environment.
 Attackers often use passwords that have been found in previous breaches as these are commonly used across many different environments.
 If attackers use password lists, it is a good idea for organizations to use their own password lists containing breached passwords to both identity and prevent their use among end users.

 The NCSC has produced a list of passwords that comprise the top 100,000 passwords that are used across many environments and that have been found in previous password breaches.
 Using this list along with PowerShell, you can scan your environment to identify user accounts using the breached passwords.

-Using automated tools like Specops Password Auditor and Specops Password Policy allows both identifying weak and re-used passwords as well as prevent end users from using them when changing and creating new passwords.
-This helps to prevent cyberattacks that target breached passwords in use in the environment.
+Using automated tools like Specops Password Auditor and Specops Password Policy allows you to find weak, reused, and breached passwords that are already in use, and prevents users from selecting compromised passwords in the future.
+This helps to prevent cyberattacks that target vulnerable passwords in use in the environment.

-Check out Specops Password Policy and how it can help block weak passwords, create compliant password policies, and target password entropy here.
+Check out Specops Password Policy and how it can help create compliant password policies, and target password entropy here.